-Are minimalist cell phones really an antidote to the always-connected way of life?
+Are minimalist cell phones an antidote to the always-connected way of life?

 A prototype of the new Light Phone 2; image courtesy of Light

-Are new minimalist cell phones really an antidote to the always-connected way of life?
+Are new minimalist cell phones an antidote to the always-connected way of life?

 Recently, two new products caused a stir in the world of technology.
 They are two “minimalist” mobile phones which openly criticize the very concept of the smartphone.
 Here, I’ll try to investigate if they are a real technological breakthrough or just nostalgia marketing.
 From now on, do big names of technology will truly need to rethink their smartphones, or it’s much ado for nothing?

 To understand present-day smartphones, I investigated a bit about how cell phones have evolved from a simple telephone into the multi-function mobile computer of today.

 1984 – first handheld mobile phone (Motorola DynaTAC 8000X)